wavebeem/wavebeem.com/src/content/blog/2025/stop-giving-me-the-finger/index.md

 The differences are subtle, but the right column of buttons inspires a lot more confidence to me than the top, despite no pointer cursor (👆).

-## When Should I Use the Pointer Cursor?
+## When should I use the pointer cursor?

 I think that the CSS [cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) property